karthik-gumpu/tomazo-lite/README.md

 # Note

 ```
-1. ZOMATO access key kept in inside code base, Later we can make it available from env file
+1. ZOMATO_USER_KEY kept in inside code base, Later we can make it available from env file

-2.
+2. As per Zomato API documentation, Restaurants search api not providing ability for filtering data based on rating

+3. [Search section 2] As per Zomato API documentation, There is no api providing all localities in a city

+4. Didnt added prop type checking as it is test project
 ```